Kjonge/PowerBIStravaConnector/Strava/Strava/README.md

-# Strava Connector Sample
+# Strava Connector
-The Strava M extension shows how to add support for an OAuth 2.0 protocol authentication flow.
-You can learn more about the specifics for Strava's authentication flow on the [Strava Developer site](http://strava.github.io/api/v3/oauth/).
+The Strava M extension allows you to connect to Strava and retrieve your activities and athlete information for analytics.

-Before you get started creating an M extension, you need to register a new app on Strava, and replace the `client_id` and `client_secret` files with the appropriate values for you app.
+Before you get started using the M extension, you need to register a new app on Strava, and add two files `client_id` and `client_secret` to the project and add them with the appropriate values for you app.

 **Note about compatibility issues in Visual Studio:** _The Power Query SDK uses an Internet Explorer based control to popup OAuth dialogs.
 Strava has deprecated its support for the version of IE used by this control, which will prevent you from completing the permission grant for you app if run from within Visual Studio.
 An alternative is to load the extension with Power BI  Desktop and complete the first OAuth flow there.
 After your application has been granted access to your account, subsequent logins will work fine from Visual Studio._